-From its earliest beginnings in 1870 Putney Methodist Church has been a story of development and growth.
-Initially a dual-purpose church and school room, it was soon upgraded to a larger space, much admired for its lofty tower and Victorian Gothic features.
-However, when a Second World War V1 flying bomb fell directly opposite the church, the blast rendered it unusable until it was rebuilt in 1952.
-Now in 2022 the church has been given a high-tech makeover with a new sound system, theatrical lighting for the worship band, state of the art LED house lighting and a beautiful new aspect courtesy of colour changing LED external luminaires.
+The first building on the site of the current church was a dual-purpose church and school room, officially opened in 1870.
+By 1882 a larger church had been built on the site that was widely admired for its lofty tower and Victorian Gothic features.
+However, when a Second World War V1 flying bomb fell directly opposite the church the blast rendered it unusable, until it was rebuilt in 1952.
+Now in 2022 the church has been given a makeover with a new sound system and internal and external lighting.

-We proposed several modifications and additions to the church’s sound system to improve the features and flexibility of the equipment and greatly simplify the control for non-technical users.
-The design of the system makes it suitable for the multi-functional, community culture of the spaces.
+Clarity proposed several modifications and additions to the church sound system to improve the features and flexibility of the equipment and greatly simplify the control for non-technical users.
+The design of the system has made it suitable for many uses, including services and external hires.